salmanff/nedb-asyncfs/README.md

 ```
 It is best to add the option: **{ doNotPersistOnLoad: true }** other wise loading is too slow.
 So you should call `yourDatabase.persistence.compactDatafile` manually.

-If you don't specify a customFS, then dbfs_local.js is used, and nedb-async acts like nedb.
+If you don't specify a customFS, then dbfs_local.js is used, and nedb-asyncfs acts like nedb.

 You can add new storage systems by emulating similar functionality for that storage medium.
 To run tests with new  systems, you can add the dbfs_example.js file under the env folder, add a file called '.example_credentials.js' with the required credentials and finally adjust the params.js file to detect and use those credentials.

-You should not use nedb-async for in-browser functionality.
+You should not use nedb-asyncfs for in-browser functionality.

-You can learn more about how nedb-async differs from nedb <a href="https://www.salmanff.com/ppage/2021-nedb" target="_blank">here</a>.
+You can learn more about how nedb-asyncfs differs from nedb <a href="https://www.salmanff.com/ppage/2021-nedb" target="_blank">here</a>.

 The text below is from the original nedb instructions (with some parts deleted to reduce confusion and a couple of notes marked with 'sf'.)
 Please support NeDB as noted below.